rdkcentral/Lightning-SDK/docs/plugins/pin.md

 Pin.submit('0000').then(() => console.log('Unlocked!')).catch(e => console.log('Pin error', e))
 ```

-The `submit`-method returns a _promise_ which _resolves_ when the supplied Pincode is correct and the STB is successfully unlocked.
+The `submit`-method returns a _promise_ which _resolves_ `true` when the supplied Pincode is correct and the STB is successfully unlocked.
-When the Pincode is wrong, or the middleware is unable to unlock the STB, the promise will be _rejected_.
+When the Pincode is wrong, the _promise_ will resolve `false`.
+In case the middleware is unable to unlock the STB, the promise will be
+_rejected_ (with an optional error message).

 During development the default Pincode will be `0000`.
-Optionally you can overwrite this development default by editing the
+Optionally you can overwrite the default Pincode during development by editing the
 `settings.json` file and adding the key `pin` as a `platformSetting` with a different valid Pincode.

 ### Unlocked